the-lust/Lust-Depot-Downloader-Pro/README.md

 **For educational purposes and backup of content you own only.**

-This tool downloads content directly from Steam's CDN.
-Always comply with:
-- Steam Subscriber Agreement
-- Steam Terms of Service
-- Local laws regarding software licensing
+Always comply with Steam's Subscriber Agreement and Terms of Service.

-**I am not responsible for misuse of this software.**
+*I am not responsible for misuse.
+Selling, distributing commercially, or using without permission is not allowed.*

-*Do note that abuse of this software, or owning it without my proper permission, is not allowed, nor selling or any kind of profit made related the use of it, can result in serious consequences!*